Original Pdf: pdf

-TL;DR: We propose a formulation of intrinsic motivation that is suitable as an exploration bias in multi-agent sparse-reward synergistic tasks, by encouraging agents to affect the world in ways that would not be achieved if they were acting individually.
+TL;DR: We propose a formulation of intrinsic motivation that is suitable as an exploration bias in synergistic multi-agent tasks, by encouraging agents to affect the world in ways that would not be achieved if they were acting individually.

 Abstract: We study the role of intrinsic motivation as an exploration bias for reinforcement learning in sparse-reward synergistic tasks, which are tasks where multiple agents must work together to achieve a goal they could not individually.
 Our key idea is that a good guiding principle for intrinsic motivation in synergistic tasks is to take actions which affect the world in ways that would not be achieved if the agents were acting on their own.
 Thus, we propose to incentivize agents to take (joint) actions whose effects cannot be predicted via a composition of the predicted effect for each individual agent.
 We study two instantiations of this idea, one based on the true states encountered, and another based on a dynamics model trained concurrently with the policy.
 While the former is simpler, the latter has the benefit of being analytically differentiable with respect to the action taken.
 We validate our approach in robotic bimanual manipulation and multi-agent locomotion tasks with sparse rewards; we find that our approach yields more efficient learning than both 1) training with only the sparse reward and 2) using the typical surprise-based formulation of intrinsic motivation, which does not bias toward synergistic behavior.
 Videos are available on the project webpage: https://sites.google.com/view/iclr2020-synergistic.